amazinglyaws/jenkins-terraform-cicd-devsecops/README.md

     sudo apt update
   ```

-- Now add the below stages to your pipeline
+- Now add the below stages to your pipeline.
+'Apply' and 'Save' changes

   ```
      stage('Excutable permission to userdata'){